 Those heading south west, for the beaches of Bournemouth, Poole and Sandbanks, may wish to steer clear of Rownhams Services Southbound, which is on the M27 in Hampshire.
-It was give a 75 per cent rating by drivers, and the northbound outlet didn’t fare much better, coming next with a score of 76 per cent.
+It was given a 75 per cent rating by drivers, and the northbound outlet didn’t fare much better, coming next with a score of 76 per cent.

-10 worst motorway services in England
+10 Worst Motorway Services in England

 - Heston Services Eastbound – M4, Middlesex

 - Stafford Services Southbound – M6, Staffordshire

 - Rownhams Services Northbound – M27, Hampshire

 - Washington Services Northbound – A1(M), Tyne and Wear